ShivaniDhiddy/Challenges/README.md

 # Challenges
-Competitions or challenges \n
+Competitions or challenges

-link to the heroku deployment : https://classification-prediction.herokuapp.com/
+- link to the heroku deployment : https://classification-prediction.herokuapp.com/